Mroku99/Python-Shop/README.md

 # Python Shop
-Python Shop is the store for Pythonists
+Python Shop is the store for Pythonists created with python/django, html and css/bootstrap
 #### I took every product from https://nerdlettering.com/

 <h2>Bussines Logic</h2>